What’s the Value of My Cardiff-by-the-Sea Home?

 Attached Homes (condos, town homes, twin homes) Sold

-The overall volume of sales in Cardiff dropped significantly from last month, but especially for attached single family homes.
-29% of the transactions in April were for cash, compared to 40% last month.
-Average sale price rose substantially for detached homes but this was likely due to the sale of 4 homes in April for more than $2.5M with 1 at $5.9M that raised the average substantially compared to last month.
+The overall volume of sales in Cardiff rose significantly from last month, but especially for attached single family homes (rising from 1 sale to 8).
+19% of the transactions in May were for cash, compared to 29% last month.
+Average sales price dropped substantially for detached homes but this was likely due to the sale of 4 homes last month for more than $2.5M, with 1 at $5.9M, that had raised the average substantially compared to this month.

-Home buyers negotiated between 3 and 4% of the original asking price, on average, with 1 buyer paying full price.
-The time on market increased significantly from last month for detached single family homes but rose just slightly for attached homes.
+Home buyers negotiated between 1 and 4% of the original asking price, on average, with 5 buyers (31%) paying full price or better.
+The time on market decreased significantly from last month for detached single family homes but rose, just slightly, for attached homes.

-At the end of April 2019 there was 1 home in the Cardiff housing market with a Contingent status, a court-ordered approval, compared to 0 last month (i.e., some Contingent listings are short sale and REO homes that have accepted offers being reviewed by the lenders, but these days most tend to be first rights of refusal where offers have been accepted that are contingent on the sale of a buyer’s home).
+At the end of May 2019 there was 1 home in the Cardiff housing market with a Contingent status, a sale subject to court approval, the same as last month (i.e., some Contingent listings are short sale and REO homes that have accepted offers being reviewed by the lenders, but these days most tend to be first right of refusals where offers have been accepted that are contingent on the sale of a buyer’s home).

-As of the end of April 2019 there were 36 Cardiff homes for sale, another bump up in inventory (up 10%).
-This represents an inventory of 3.3 months for attached homes (down from 3.8 months last month), and 3.4 months for detached homes (up from 2.9 months last month) based on the rate of sales over the last 3 months.
-The Cardiff by the Sea housing market remains a seller’s market for buyers of detached and attached homes.
+As of the end of May 2019 there were 36 Cardiff homes for sale, the same as in April.
+This represents an inventory of only 1.5 months for attached homes (down from 3.3 months last month), and 3.4 months for detached homes (the same as last month) based on the rate of sales over the last 3 months.
+The Cardiff market remains a seller’s market for buyers especially for attached homes.

 Data are based on information provided by the MLS.
 If you would like more details about the Cardiff real estate market with regard to current activity as well as the specific areas including the Walking District and the Composer District, I am happy to provide detailed reports on these specific areas for you and to assist you with the sale or purchase of a home in Cardiff by the Sea.

-Please call me at (760) 840-1360 so we can discuss your housing needs, answer all questions, and create a plan to help you buy or sell your Cardiff home in 2019.
+Please call me at (760) 840-1360 so we can discuss your housing needs and budget, answer all of your questions, and create a plan to help you buy and/or sell your Cardiff home in 2019.